danparizher/maxroll-d4-scraper/README.md

 d4-scraper
 ├─ data
 │  ├─ builds  # (contains the builds for each class)
+│  ├─ translated_builds # (contains the D4Companion compatible builds)
-│  └─ builds.json # (K:V pairs of class name and build URL)
+│  ├─ builds.json # (K:V pairs of class name and build URL)
+│  ├─ stat_map.json # (K:V pairs of statID and stat name)
+│  └─ uniques.json # (List of all unique items)
 ├─ main.py # (main script)
 └─ src
+   ├─ scraper.py # (scrapes the data)
    ├─ cleaner.py # (cleans the data)
-   ├─ scraper.py # (scrapes the data)
+   └─ translator.py # (translates the data)
 ```

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites